 Throughout the COVID Pandemic, Elder Justice has been tested to the limits.
 Ageism, social isolation and familial anxiety have increased the potential for Elder Abuse in many areas.
 However, and rate the available evidence of their usability, reliability, and va-COVID has taught us so much about innovations and problem solving.
 Social connectivity vs. Physical Distancing, the impact on health tory, (2) discuss its scope and format, and (3) describe how the elder care, law enforcement, the field of elder justice will continue to face justice practitioner community can use it. a multitude of challenges however, together, we can break down barriers and silos and address many needs brought about by the 404 - Building Outreach and Collaboration To Prevent Elder Finan-We're hopeful and remain cognizant of the cial Exploitation COVID-19 pandemic. need for strategic and targeted education and awareness efforts.
-Jenefer Duane, Consumer Financial Protection Bureau Successful prevention, detection and intervention relies, in part, on Ron Tatro, Elder Law of Michigan the education or training of professionals and the public.
-During this workshop, the National Center on Elder Abuse (NCEA) will guide you There's a growing consensus among community stakeholders, exthrough our concerns and what we are hearing and observing.
-You'll perts and practitioners that multidisciplinary collaboration improves also become more familiar with some of our most recently developed modules, fact sheets and training resources, created in conjunction with fellow national resource centers, federal agencies and Join us to learn about recent activities and developments with elder private funders.
+Successful prevention, detection and intervention relies, in part, on the education or training of professionals and the public.
+During this workshop, the National Center on Elder Abuse (NCEA) will guide you through our concerns and what we are hearing and observing.
+You'll also become more familiar with some of our most recently developed modules, fact sheets and training resources, created in conjunction with fellow national resource centers, federal agencies and private funders.